-Although, if you’re after something a little fancier, why not rest your head at the luxurious Grand Hotel des Templiers instead?
+Although, if you’re after something a little fancier, why not stop off at the luxurious Grand Hotel des Templiers instead?

 3. Taste Some Real Burgundian Mustard

-I’d suggest a trip to the Chateau du Clos Vougeot, HQ of the Confrérie des Chevaliers du Tastevin – a special order founded in 1945 to safeguard the French Burgundy wine heritage.
+This is 5 hour’s drive from Calais.
+Using Beaune as a base, don’t miss the opportunity to taste some of the best Pinot Noir and Chardonnay wines in the world.
+Take a trip to the Chateau de Clos Vougeot, HQ of the Confrerie des Chevaliers du Tastevin – a special order founded in 1945 to safeguard the French Burgundy wine heritage.

-A day spent driving through the vineyards will also see you come across world-renowned names such as Puligny-Montrachet, Vosne Romanée, Chambolle-Musigny and Aloxe-Corton, to mention but a few…
+In a day spent driving through the vineyards, you’re bound to stumble across world-renowned names such as Puligny-Montrachet, Chambolle-Musigny and Aloxe-Corton, to mention but a few…

 5. Visit the Historical City of Saulieu

-This historical etape city is found approximately halfway between Paris and Geneva, making it the perfect point to take a break from driving.
+This historical etape city is found approximately halfway between Paris and Geneva, a little over 5 hours from Calais.
+Therefore it’s an ideal spot to take a much-needed driving break.

 Situated in the beautiful Morvan National Park, it also boasts the stunning Le Relais Bernard Loiseau – proud owner of two Michelin stars – that’s undoubtedly better than stopping in a service station for lunch.

-And if you fancy staying the night, my choice would be the Hostellerie de la Tour d’Auxois, complete with heated outdoor pool and roaring fireplace to beat the winter chills.
+And if you fancy staying the night, the Hostellerie de la Tour d’Auxois is complete with a heated outdoor pool and log fireplace to beat the winter chills.